REDWOOD LOGIN

 In an age where environmental sustainability makes headlines daily, this is an incredibly important point to keep in mind.

 Issues like those caused by the COVID-19 pandemic were primarily seen as thought experiments prior to 2020.
-None of us ever dreamed that the world would be so drastically affected by a virus until it actually happened.
+You likely never dreamed that the world would be so drastically affected by a virus until it actually happened.

-While it’s hard to say that any part of the pandemic has been good, the issues it caused have brought to light just how vulnerable and complex global supply chains are in their present state.
-This has helped us gain a better understanding of these weaknesses and identify ways to fix them.
+While it's hard to say that any part of the pandemic has been good, the issues it caused have brought to light just how vulnerable and complex global supply chains are in their present state.
+This has helped supply chain leaders gain a better understanding of these weaknesses and identify ways to fix them.

 Comparatively, regional supply chains had a better ability to adjust throughout the pandemic.
-Many experts predict that regional supply chains will lessen the dependence on using China for manufacturing, giving other countries more autonomy in their supply chain practices.
+Many experts predict that regional supply chains will lessen the dependence on overseas manufacturing, giving countries more autonomy in their supply chain practices.

-All in all, slightly delayed shipments of goods were better than goods that couldn’t come into the country at all due to travel and transport restrictions.
-It took a pandemic for many supply chains to realize just how dependent we were on these global manufacturing relationships.
+All in all, slightly delayed shipments of goods were better than goods that couldn't come into the country at all due to travel and transport restrictions.
+It took a pandemic for many supply chains to realize just how dependent you may have been on these global manufacturing relationships.

 Across the world, but in America specifically, regional ecosystems are the ones looking to lead the charge into better, more resilient, and sustainable supply chain practices.
-It’s unlikely that we can continue on our current trajectory as environmental sustainability concerns rise with every new large-scale natural disaster.
+It's unlikely that supply chains can continue on their current trajectory as environmental sustainability concerns rise with every new large-scale natural disaster.

-Supply chains spread across the world are particularly susceptible to the largest disruptions that come from global pandemics and disasters, and perhaps the best way to overcome these issues is by tightening up operations and turning our attention to what we can do locally.
+Supply chains spread across the world are particularly susceptible to global disruptions from pandemics and natural disasters, and perhaps the best way to overcome these issues is by tightening up operations and turning your attention to what you can do locally.

 There may be inexpensive or more abundant products in other countries, but at this point, the long-term risk to sustainability, resiliency, and eco-friendliness doesn't seem to be worth the potential benefit.